goodguyry/dotfiles/README.md

 #### Using Git

-You can clone the repository wherever you want.
-To do so, ```cd``` into the desired directory and run the following:
+Clone the repository wherever convenient by ```cd```ing into the desired directory and running the following:

 ```bash
 git clone https://github.com/goodguyry/dotfiles.git && cd dotfiles